 Guess the guy from craigslist might fit this one.
 Not sure of his drug of choice.

-Don’t know what I was thinking, but I got a call for a steal of a deal in a war zone and decided to take my wife over there (as she was with me that day driving around).
+Don’t know what I was thinking, but I got a call for a steal of a deal in a war zone and decided to take Melissa, my wife, over there (as she was with me that day driving around).
 She’d never been to this part of town.
 I believe it is the absolute worst in San Antonio.

 We did not hit him and only missed by inches.
 Melissa immediately informed me that I was to get her the hell out of there.
 I was not to stop at stop signs or red lights, I was to get her as far away from there as possible in the shortest amount of time.